The questions below are some we’ve gotten in the past – hope you find the info useful!

 Learn to Swing Dance with the Hepcats – let Mike & Mary put the swing in your step!

-Looking for a fun activity, wanting to meet new people, explore a new hobby or just stay in shape – swing dancing is for you!
+Looking for a fun activity, wanting to meet new people, explore a new hobby or just stay active – swing dancing is for you!

 Two ways to learn: